Chulumanco135/Task-1-FUTURE_DS_01/README.md

 # Project Overview
 This project focuses on analyzing ecommerce transactional data to uncover insights related to:

-revenue trends
-product performance
-category profitability
-regional sales performance
-customer purchasing behaviour
+revenue trends, product performance, category profitability, regional sales performance, customer purchasing behaviour

 The project was developed using:
 R Programming for data cleaning and preprocessing Microsoft Power BI for interactive dashboard development and business intelligence visualization